 Part 1: When Alfred met François

 The first documentary to examine the relationship of these two outwardly very different men was “Monsieur Truffaut Meets Mr. Hitchcock” (1999).
 Although English-friendly, it was written and directed for German broadcaster Bayerischer Rundfunk by Truffaut’s friend Robert Fischer.
-It features interviews with Pat Hitchcock O’Connell, Madeleine Morgenstern (Mme Truffaut) and her daughter Laura, fellow Hitch-rehabilitator Claude Chabrol and actor-screenwriter-director Jean-Louis Richard, who was Truffaut’s close friend and frequent collaborator.
+It features interviews with Pat Hitchcock O’Connell; Madeleine Morgenstern, aka Mme Truffaut, and their daughter Laura; fellow Hitchcock-rehabilitator Claude Chabrol; and Truffaut’s close friend and frequent collaborator, actor-screenwriter-director Jean-Louis Richard.
 Between them, we get a very strong sense of Truffaut’s devotion to his friend and mentor, and his dedication to the great man’s artistic cause.

 Fischer went on to make a further English-friendly featurette concerning the pair, “Ein ‘Mord!’ in zwei Sprachen: Alfred Hitchcock im Gespräch mit François Truffaut” (“Multilingual Murder: A Conversation Between AH and FT”, 2006, 13min).
-Unfortunately, it hasn’t seen official release so far.
+Unfortunately, it hasn’t seen official release yet.

 - US: Criterion The Soft Skin BD and DVD (2015)